Donor Egg Program FAQS

 Will the egg donor need assistance after the egg retrieval?

 The egg donor will need to have someone assist her getting home; if she does not have someone available, necessary accommodations may be made with the assistance of the Donor Egg Coordinator.

 Are there risks involved with egg retrieval?

 With any medical procedure there are always risks involved.
-Dr. James S. Heiner, Dr. Keith L. Blauer, Dr. Harry Hatasaka, and Dr. Brad B. Swelstad are Fellowship Trained Reproductive Endocrinologists, Infertility Specialists, with extensive medical and surgical experience.
+Dr. James S. Heiner, Dr. Keith L. Blauer, Dr. Harry Hatasaka, Dr. Brad B. Swelstad, and Dr. John L. Gililland are Board Certified Reproductive Endocrinologists, Infertility Specialists, with extensive medical and surgical experience.
 The goal is for the recipient couple to become pregnant, however, the prevailing concern is for the health and well being of the egg donor.
 There is a small risk of infection, bleeding and a 1-2% risk of ovarian hyperstimulation (OHSS).
 These will be discussed in more detail during the initial visit.

 Will the egg donor be responsible for any medical costs incurred?